-A student must complete his/her master's thesis under the direct supervision and guidance of a principal advisor.
+A student must complete his/her professional research project under the direct supervision and guidance of a principal advisor.
 This principal advisor serves as the chair of the student's examining committee.
 The committee also includes two additional faculty members.
 One of the additional faculty members must be selected from outside the program.
 The committee could also include one co-advisor or more.

-A complete guide for preparing the master's thesis/professional project is given in the Graduate Studies Policies and Procedures document available on iLearn and accessible using the following path: iLearn-Community-Graduate Studies-Graduate Studies Policies and Procedures.
+A complete guide for preparing the professional research project is given in the Graduate Studies Policies and Procedures document available on iLearn and accessible using the following path: iLearn-Community-Graduate Studies-Graduate Studies Policies and Procedures.

-For registration details, please refer to Master's Thesis, Professional Project and Dissertation under the Academic Policies and Regulations section of the AUS Graduate Catalog.
+For registration details, please refer to Master's Thesis, Professional Project and Dissertation under the Academic Policies and Regulations section of this catalog.